dappforce/subsocial-docs/docs/basics/staking/Overview.md

 As usual, the more tokens a user stakes, the more they can expect to receive in return, and a creator with one million SUB staked towards them will receive more rewards than a creator with only one thousand SUB staked towards them.

+Subsocial currently has 3% inflation.
+At launch, 40% of this inflation will be allocated towards Creator Staking.
-At launch, there will be 1,000,000 SUB allocated per month towards Creator Staking (500,000 split among creators and 500,000 split among stakers), which would represent 1.2% annual inflation to the token supply.
-However, as we test the system in the first few months, these tokens will be taken from the Subsocial treasury, instead of minting them.
+This means that Creator Staking rewards will start at 1,000,000 SUB per month (500,000 split among creators and 500,000 split among stakers).
+The inflation rate and percentage of inflation that is allocated towards Creator Staking is subject to change.

 Staked tokens will be subject to a roughly 7 day unbonding period in order to unstake them.
 After the unbonding period, another transaction will be required to fully unlock the tokens.